Rike Koekkoek: Clubs

 Koekkoek was a midfielder at first for FSV Frankfurt, twice reaching the final of the German championship, emerging victorious in 1986.
 Her team lost 3–1 to SV Bergisch Gladbach 09 on June 30, 1984, in the Frankfurt Stadion am Bornheimer Hang, but they won the championship title on June 28, 1986, in the stadium on Paffrather Strasse 5–0 against the same team they lost to two years earlier.
 On June 28, 1987, with TSV Siegen for the third time, she reached the final of the German championship, which was won 2–1 against their previous club.

 She experienced a similar course in the DFB Cup competition.
 She first lost the final held on May 8, 1983, in Frankfurt am Main 0–3 against KBC Duisburg.
 Then on May 26, 1985, in the Berlin Olympic Stadium, she gave her team a 1–0 lead in the 25th minute, before it was equalized by Birgit Offermann's goal in the 52nd minute.
-With TSV Siegen she won the final three times in a row starting in 1987.
+With TSV Siegen she won the final three consecutive seasons beginning in 1987.
 She defeated STV Lövenich 5–2, FC Bayern Munich 4–0, and FSV Frankfurt 5–1.